State Tax Filing Resources

 Agency: The City of Pittsburgh > Payroll Expense Tax

-If you are on the Taxpay service for the Pittsburgh Payroll Expense Tax, effective third quarter 2021, Paychex will file the ET-1 return and remit the tax due.
-It is your responsibility to inform us if you are a sole proprietor, partnership, contractor User of Help Supply Service, or a 501-C3 Purely Public Charity because you may be required to file additional information with the return.
+Taxpay - Paychex remits the ET-1 return and the tax due.
+It is your responsibility to inform us if you are a sole proprietor, partnership, contractor/User of Help Supply Service, or a 501-C3 Purely Public Charity because you may be required to file additional information with the return.

 If you are a sole proprietor, partnership, contractor/User of Help Supply Service, or a 501-C3 Purely Public Charity, you may be required to file additional information with the return.